top of page

 Benefits:

-• Instant hydration boost
+• Helps provide a quick hydration boost

 • Enhances absorption of serums